Trefor Jones: Retirement and death

 Jones retired in the spring of 1970 at the age of 61.
 In retirement, he continued to work in education, supporting teachers in non-traditional settings such as the Hendon Police College and in industry.
-He was an active member of his local Rotary Club and played golf.
-He is remembered fondly by former pupils and colleagues for his personal dignity, concern for individuals, and what one contemporary described as a "puckish sense of sly humour" and "unexpected twinkle."
+Jones was active in the Rotary Club of Edmonton for many years, serving as Foundation Officer.
+Through Rotary, he hosted international students visiting London on Rotary Scholarships as part of the organisation’s educational exchange programme.
+He also played golf.He is remembered fondly by former pupils and colleagues for his personal dignity, concern for individuals, and what one contemporary described as a "puckish sense of sly humour" and "unexpected twinkle."

 In the summer of 1974, he spent three months in hospital undergoing several major operations, which temporarily delayed his contribution to a factual account of The Latymer School’s history being compiled at the time by Joseph Morris.

 He died in August 1984, aged 76, the day after attending a performance at Glyndebourne in which one of his grandchildren was singing.
 His funeral was held at St Paul's Church, Winchmore Hill on August 22, after which he was cremated.
 His wife Marion died in 1997 and her ashes were interred with his in St. Michael's Churchyard, Mickleham.
 As a memorial to his headship, the Governors of The Latymer School converted the old gymnasium into a lecture theatre, with the cost defrayed entirely from the Foundation's funds.